 Public Space Intervention.
 Printed textile flag, 600×400 cm

 This idea of fragmentation of power is developed in Selmani’s later works, especially Red tape (2018).
 The work is a public spatial intervention in which, without official permission, Selmani replaced the national flag located in the main district of Prishtina with a red and yellow “offside” flag.
-Selmani positions the flag as an object laden with symbolism, especially as a tool for shaping the organisation of nations, societies and cultures.
-Its function varies based on context, shifting from a means of surrender, to a strategy of victory, to a way to connect cultures and countries to ripe marketing potentials just waiting to be harvested.
+Selmani positions the flag as an object laden with symbolism, especially as a tool for shaping the organization of nations, societies, and cultures.
+Its function varies based on context, shifting from a means of surrender to a strategy of victory, to a way to connect cultures and countries to ripe marketing potentials just waiting to be harvested.
 Underlying all of this is the connection of the flag in sports games: a tool for a variety of maneuverers, but at the bottom of everything, a symbol involved in a game.
-The specific choice of an “offside” flag is particularly important, because an “offside” occurs when a member of one team is standing on the side of the opposite team; their teammate passes the ball, but there is no defender from the other team between this player and the goal.
-It implies power plays, fickle but fundamental rules and team loyalties.
+The specific choice of an “offside” flag is particularly important because an “offside” occurs when a member of one team is standing on the side of the opposite team; their teammate passes the ball, but there is no defender from the other team between this player and the goal.
+It implies power plays, fickle but fundamental rules, and team loyalties.

 Red tape, 2018

 Public space violation fine, issued by The Municipal Inspection Department